Nathaniel-Coulter/Obscura-Canvas-Uniformity/README.md

 ## 🕵️Qubes OS (& Bonus OPSEC Rant)

-**VPN's don't do anything to protect against DNS / WebRTC leaks.** I wouldn't even use one with Tor unless it was to hide my activity from an ISP, even then you could just use a Tor Bridge.
+**VPN's don't do anything to protect against DNS / WebRTC leaks.** I wouldn't even use one with Tor unless it was to hide my activity from an ISP (Internet Service Provider).
+Even then you could just use a Tor Bridge.

 **Browsers will leak both even if you manually disable them in a given browsers settings**.
 Yes, even Brave and especially chrome.
 Firefox is safer to an extent.
 But your DNS + WebRTC can still leak your real IP.
 All you're doing is hiding traffic from your ISP.(Tails won't save you either even with JS disabled -- I still love Tails for Electrum & Cold Wallets though❤️).
 My personal recommendation for anyone who wants to be as OPSEC conscious as possible is to use Qubes OS on an SSD you can connect via lightning port. https://www.qubes-os.org/